michaelwangcode/self-driving-car/README.md

 Speed, acceleration, max speed, friction and angle are properties of the Car class.

 The Controls class listens for when the arrow keys are pressed and released.

+## Part 2: Defining The Road

+In Part 2 of the project, the road is defined.

+The road consists of a border, lanes and dotted center lines.

+The Road class contains a number of properties used to draw the coordinates and dimensions of the road.

+Lastly, the animate function in the main class is updated so the car is centered on the screen as it drives.